—Together, we can achieve a vision of equal opportunity for all.

 Confused about Ohio’s Gerrymandering?

-Read our AAUW HHL October 2024 newsletter for more about our new programs, get the meeting Zoom link, the code, and learn about AAUW Ohio, and Association news.
+Read our AAUW HHL October 2024 newsletter for more about our new programs and learn about AAUW Ohio, and our national Association news.

 A list of this year’s programs will be posted here soon.
 For a recap of previous programs find a list posted here on the Past Programs and Events page.